Skimm through Crash Reports

 On my end, these report show up in the Xcode Organizer, just a keyboard shortcut away with plenty of additional information.
 I see a list of crashes and how many devices are affected.
 I can filter them, I see the stack trace related to the crash and some statistics and I can open the crash in the Xcode project.
 Typically, the Organizer looks similar to this:

-As you can see there have been some crashes in the 2024.5-release within the last two weeks with a small number of devices affected.
+-release within the last two weeks with a small number of devices affected.
 In reality, those crashes do happen to way more users (and devices, of course!), but not everyone is sharing their crashes — and that's perfectly fine!
 In this example you see the stack trace of a crash that happens if a user taps on their own profile too quickly.
 We are aware of both that specific bug and the other crashes and we are working on fixes.

 Back to topic: See those little numbers and arrows at the bottom of that window?